If you think it's time to get yourself a smart speaker, the Apple HomePod and Amazon Echo should be at the top of your wish-list.

 Apple HomePod vs Amazon Echo: Sound quality

 Add to this another base-level issue: Siri still sounds like a robot.
-The cadence and pronunciations are all wrong, no matter whether you switch between the male or female voice, or even switch up the accent.
+The cadence and pronunciations are getting better, but they still sound pretty bad, no matter whether you switch between the male or female voice, or even switch up the accent.

 Apple HomePod vs Amazon Echo: Music services